 Sleep problems are frequently environmental – caused by other factors going on in elsewhere your life.
 When life becomes challenging, many of us tend to worry instead of sleep, and this anxiety can flood our bodies with cortisol that makes it even harder to relax.

-If we are stressing about sleep itself, we can often end up creating a sleep problem or exaccerbating an existing sleep problem.
-If an individual is worried because they aren’t getting the apparently ‘normal’ eight hours sleep per night and believe something is wrong with them, this worry itself can lead to poor sleep at night.
+If we are stressing about sleep itself, we can often end up creating a sleep problem or exacerbating an existing sleep problem.
+For example, if you are worried because you aren’t getting the apparently ‘normal’ eight hours sleep per night and believe something is wrong, this worry itself can lead to poor sleep at night.

 If your troubles with sleep are persistent and ongoing to the extent that they are negatively affecting our work and relationships; if you have had insomnia for four or more weeks; and/or if you have trued general sleep advice (such as that listed below) with no improvement, then it’s a good idea to consult your General Practitioner.